-Scenario evaluation model - aspects of a world to consider; conditions to address in processes How well is the world working given the current state of the urban-regional environment?
+Table 6.8 Scenario model - aspects of the world to consider; what conditions to address in the process

+How does one assess whether the current state of the urban-regional environment is working well?

-Scenario Change model - a before and after description of intentionally changed conditions.
+Table 6.9 Change model - a before and after description (state) given the conditions that have changed

 There are at least two important types of change that should be considered.

 - 1) How might the landscape be changed by current trends?
-Modeling trends leads us to develop projection (e.g., population, employment, etc.) models that act as the basis of landscape change, even when dealing with a small area of a community.
-This is what the process model is supposed to answer. - 2) How might communities change by implementing design actions?
+Modeling trends leads us to develop projection (e.g., population, employment, etc.) models that act as the basis of landscape change, even when dealing with a small area of a community. - 2) How might communities change by implementing design actions?
 A design action is an intervention, an activity that pro-actively changes a place, rather than accepting change as "inevitable".
-That is, the change is directed by design which is to be addressed by the change model.
+That is, the change is directed by design.

-Scenario impact model - the results/implications of that change on conditions create an impact.
-What are the predictable impacts, i.e., the outcomes based on the changes put forward in the change model?
+Table 6.10 Impact model - the results/implications of that change on other conditions create an impact

+What are the predictable impacts, i.e., the outcomes based on the changes?

-There are at least four questions one needs to answer to address impacts:
+There are at least three types of questions one needs to answer to address impacts:

-- what (quality impact level)
+- what (quantity or quality impact level)

 - where (location of impact), and

-- when (temporal distribution of impact)
+- when (temporal distribution of impact).

-- how much (magnitude of the impact)

-Scenario decision model - what choice of impacts (good and bad) are you minimizing or maximizing
+Table 6.11 Decision model - what choice of impacts (good and bad) are you minimizing or maximizing